How to Remove Mold, Naturally January 3, 2017 – Posted in: Blog

 Check for Evidence of Mold in Your Home

-Mold is invasive, so it’s best to find it as early as possible.
+Mold is invasive, so it’s to find it as early as possible.
 It likes to hide in carpets, behind drywall or tile, above ceiling tiles, near condensing pipes, on walls and on floors, among other places.

 If you are concerned mold may be invading your home, do a smell check first.
 Do places in your home smell moldy?
 Look in the most common areas for mold first.
 Check specifically in the basement for dark spots on the walls or baseboards.
 What looks at first glance like dirt or soot may be mold.
 If you find evidence of mold or are beginning to have unexplained health problems, buy a mold kit to be sure your home is mold-free.